chaintope/tapyrus-signer/doc/setup.md

 ```

 - `aggregated_public_key` is generated at Step 4.
+- `block` is encoded as a hex string.
+For more information, see [here](https://github.com/chaintope/tapyrus-core/blob/master/doc/tapyrus/signedblocks.md#block-structure-expansion-for-signed-block)

 This utility generates a block without block proof, so we must sign the block in the following steps.